polterguy/polterguy/README.md

-# Aista Magic Cloud - A CRUD APP generator
+# Aista Magic Cloud - A CRUD generator

-**Aista Magic Cloud** is a software development platform that **creates CRUD apps automatically**. **[Magic Cloud](https://aista.com)** was created to allow developers to automate tasks associated with creating CRUD API backends and CRUD datagrid frontends.
+**Aista Magic Cloud** is a software development platform that **generates CRUD apps automatically**. **[Aista Magic Cloud](https://aista.com)** was created to allow developers to automate tasks associated with creating CRUD API backends and CRUD datagrid frontends.
 However, it's really a _"next generation software development platform"_, containing everything needed for you to setup and administrate your own low-code cloud system.

 <br />